Greetings to all,

 Both the image of God and the fall of man mean that there is far more that unites, rather than divides, every person who has ever lived.
 Even an Egyptian god-king from thousands of years ago and our next door neighbor still share these same characteristics.
 Our differences remain skin deep.
-Rod Dreher (an Orthodox Christian) recently interviewed Louis Betty, a scholar of the work of the modern French author Michael Houllebecq.
-Neither Betty or Houllebecq profess any allegiance to Christianity, but Betty’s observation about the belief of the image of God in man are revealing.
+Rod Dreher (a Christian) recently interviewed Louis Betty, a scholar of the work of the modern French author Michael Houllebecq.
+Neither Betty or Houllebecq profess any allegiance to Christianity, and may not profess a religious faith of any kind.
+But Betty’s observation about the belief of the image of God in man are revealing.
 He commented,

 More concretely, you don’t get white supremacy if you believe that every human being has a soul fashioned in God’s image.
 Neither do you get far-left racial and ethnic identitarianism.
 Both are symptoms of a metaphysical deficit.
 It’s very easy to start dividing people up into tribal categories; after all, humans vary massively in just about every imaginable quality.
 It’s really something of a miracle that we ever came up with a notion of common humanity at all!
 We have the Judeo-Christian heritage to thank for this in the West.
 This is something secular people ought to consider before making glib criticisms of traditional religion.